Time Off Accruals During Absences

 Staff who are absent without pay accrue time off under the following conditions:

-An employee cannot work due to a short layoff of 30 calendar days or less, or at the request of a supervisor or department head.
+An employee cannot work due to a layoff of 30 calendar days or less, or at the request of a supervisor or department head.

 An employee cannot travel to work due to adverse weather (even though the campus is open) or cannot work due to adverse working conditions or facilities.